What are the Council's powers regarding unauthorised encampments?

 Unauthorised encampments are usually problematic.
 They rarely provide an appropriate or adequate setting and often result in poor living conditions.
 The use of the land for its usual purpose will often be prevented.

-If the incursion is on Council land, each incident is dealt with on a case by case basis.
+If the encampment is on Council land, each incident is dealt with on a case by case basis.

-Our strategy is to engage with the travellers, carry out welfare checks and attempt to achieve an informal resolution to end the encampment.
+Our strategy is to engage with the group of people, carry out welfare checks and attempt to achieve an informal resolution to end the encampment.

-If this is not possible then the Council will apply for a Court Order to evict the Travellers from the land.
+If this is not possible then the Council will apply for a Court Order to evict the group of people from the land.
 This can be a lengthy process – legal and clean-up costs can run into thousands of pounds.

-What if the incursion is on someone else’s land?
+What if the encampment is on someone else’s land?

-If the encampment is not on Council land, it is the landowner's responsibility to move the Travellers on.
+If the encampment is not on Council land, it is the landowner's responsibility to move the group of people on.
 The Council will liaise with the landowner to offer support and guidance where applicable.

 Report online at www.surreyheath.gov.uk/report-it